sonianand07/Better-French/docs/prompt_research/README.md

 **Primary goals**
 • Achieve 100 % token coverage for contextual words.
 • Produce clearer, shorter, and more accurate simplified titles (FR + EN) and 20-27-word summaries (FR + EN).
+• Summaries must be informative – cover the key who/what/when/where/why so the learner grasps the story without reading the full article.

 1. **Incomplete coverage** – when we pass a list of tokens the model sometimes returns only 60-80 % of them.
 2. **French headings** – occasionally the model bolds the original French word instead of an English gloss.